MicrosoftDocs/azure-stack-docs/AKS-Hybrid/backup-workload-cluster.md

       You can create a service principal with the Contributor role or use a custom role:

       - **Contributor role:** The Contributor role grants subscription-wide access, so be sure protect this credential if you assign that role.
-      - **Custom role:** If you need a less permissive role, use a custom role.
+      - **Custom role:** If you need a more restrictive role, use a custom role.

       **Assign the Contributor role:**